florian-asche/docker-ansible-ssh/README.md

   florian9931/ansible-ssh:latest
 ```

 The authorized_keys needs to be chown 1500:1500.
+The File and the .ssh directory also needs to be chown 1500 and the chmod needs to be 700 on both, file and directory.